 - For this example, In my Demo company, I created a new Inventoried Product that is Lot controlled and the Cost Method is set to ‘Actual’.

 - I also added two components to the Assembly.
 Based on the type of Assembly, you may want to add the Assembly item as a Component, here, on the Components tab.
-In my example, I will add the Assembly as a component on the Assembly Transaction.
+In my example, I will add the Assembly as a component when I create the Assembly Transaction.

 - Once you have created your Assembly/Lot product, you will then need to build one Lot.